Small Business Saturday is a good thing. But this year, and all subsequent ones, let’s celebrate a season of small, a season of local.

 Chambers that don’t want to alienate some members may advance the shop small cause, instead of shop local, although the marketing campaigns are often considered the same.

-$10 is Enough For Small Business Saturday or Season
+$10 is Enough For Small Business Saturday or Small Business Season

 It’s estimated that over $9.3 billion would be returned to our US economy if every family spent just $10 a month at a local business.
-That’s not even one one meal of spending a month!
+That’s not even one meal’s worth of spending a month!
 It’s really only a few cups of coffee or a glass of wine a month.
 What a tremendous impact we could have if everyone could commit to that.

 And we’re not suggesting additional spending.
 We’re simply advising willing supporters to switch the $10 a month they’re currently spending elsewhere to $10 with local businesses.